hayoung0Lee/custom-notion/README.md

   - you can "Tab" to make a block indent.
   - you can drag and drop blocks using the dot button at the end of each block.
   - you can use keyboard "Up and Down" to move your focus
+  - you can delete block by pressing "Ctrl + delete"

 <img src="./dnd_tab_enter.gif">